 Pros and Cons of a Canvas Test

-Although canvas tents are certainly exceptional, like most things in this world, they will not be the proper kind of tent for everyone.
-We have listed the pros and cons of a canvas tent below such that you can easily and quickly see if it is the right one for you:
+Although canvas tents are certainly exceptional, they are not the best tents for everyone.
+We have listed the pros and cons of canvas tents below so that you can easily and quickly see if it is the right one for you:

 - They offer protection from the sun